 Getting your voice heard is also called self-advocacy.

 Being Heard: a self-advocacy guide for carers is available to download from the Carers UK website and printed copies can be ordered from the Carers UK online shop.
-Updated for 2020, the guides are packed with new information on carers’ rights, speaking up and looking after your wellbeing.
+The guides are packed with information on carers’ rights, speaking up and looking after your wellbeing.

 Self-advocacy is a skill which involves communicating concerns in a way that gives the best chance of getting a positive outcome.